 The Mandatory 3-Hour Course will be available for licensees to complete no later than July of 2019.
 This course will address current (meaning it will change every two years) topics of industry concern, areas of confusion, common misconceptions, disciplinary actions and how to avoid them, etc. It will be formatted much like the annual Division Caravan courses.

 REQUIRED OF ALL NEWLY LICENSED AGENTS STARTING JANUARY 2010.

 First time renewals must take the 12 HOUR NEW AGENT COURSE as part of the required 18 hours.
-The Division will not allow your to renew your license for the first time unless this course has been completed.
-Exsisting agents may complete this courses as well, as a refresher, and recieve credit for completion.
+The Division will not allow you to renew your license for the first time unless this course has been completed.
+Existing agents may complete this courses as well, as a refresher, and receive credit for completion.

 The Association does not offer this course at the office, however, Agents have serveral options to complete this requirement.

 Throughout the course of your career, you will likely work with buyers and sellers of many different backgrounds.
 As a REALTOR® sworn to uphold a strict Code of Ethics, you must treat all clients equally, regardless of their race, color, religion, sex, handicap, familial status, national origin, sexual orientation, or gender identity.
 The REALTOR® commitment to diversity and equality is perhaps the strongest in real estate, even going a step farther than the federal Fair Housing Act, which does not include sexual orientation and gender identity as protected classes against housing discrimination.